 You’ll want to shop around to compile a list of options.
 Reputable providers include Choice Home Warranty and Advanced Home Warranty.
 You can view a comprehensive list of top home warranty providers here.

 Once you’ve selected a home warranty company that suits your needs, apply for coverage and remit payment when your application is approved.
 The plan will be valid for a year and can be renewed when it expires.
 Also, keep in mind that an inspection probably won’t be necessary to secure coverage.

 Is a home warranty part of closing costs?

 You can include a home warranty as part of your buyer’s closing costs if you choose to purchase one at that time.
 In some cases, your real estate agent may be able to help negotiate a one-year home warranty paid by the seller, particularly if some of the appliances or other covered items are on the older side.

-Can I purchase a home warranty after closing?
+Can I buy a home warranty after closing?

-Yes, you can certainly purchase a home warranty at any point, no matter how long you’ve lived in the house.
+Yes, you can get a home warranty at any point, no matter how long you’ve lived in the house.
 Pre-existing conditions won’t be covered, however.
 The sooner you can get your home under warranty, the sooner you can use those benefits when something starts to go wrong.

 Of course, if you just bought a home that was newly constructed or recently renovated, you may not be in such a hurry to put those new systems and appliances under warranty.
 It may make sense to wait to consider a home warranty in either of those situations.